rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

         """
         ...

-Now, like most programmers I know, I’m a bit of an organizational freak.
+Now, like most programmers I know, I'm a bit of an organizational freak.
 I like symmetry in my code, comments, and I have to have things perfectly aligned.
-PEP-257’s suggested multi-line docstring format drives me crazy.
+PEP-257's suggested multi-line docstring format drives me crazy.

-I have two big problems with PEP-257’s suggested format:
+I have two big problems with PEP-257's suggested format:

 1. PEP-257 wants me to start my docstring **immediately** after the triple quotes.

 2. PEP-257 wants me to leave a blank line at the end of my docstring.

-It doesn’t look *clean* or *organized* putting your comments immediately after the opening triple quotes.
+It doesn't look *clean* or *organized* putting your comments immediately after the opening triple quotes.
 It also seems unnecessary to add an extra blank line at the end of each docstring.